polkadot-js/docs/docs/substrate/storage.md

    This is useful for de-duplication of transactions submitted to the pool, and general  diagnostics of the pallet.

    This is merely incremented once per every time that an upstream `elect` is called.

+### signedSubmissionIndices(): `SubmissionIndicesOf`
+- **interface**: `api.query.electionProviderMultiPhase.signedSubmissionIndices`
+- **summary**:    A sorted, bounded set of `(score, index)`, where each `index` points to a value in  `SignedSubmissions`.

+   We never need to process more than a single signed submission at a time.
+Signed submissions  can be quite large, so we're willing to pay the cost of multiple database accesses to access  them one at a time instead of reading and decoding all of them at once.

+### signedSubmissionNextIndex(): `u32`
+- **interface**: `api.query.electionProviderMultiPhase.signedSubmissionNextIndex`
+- **summary**:    The next index to be assigned to an incoming signed submission.

+   Every accepted submission is assigned a unique index; that index is bound to that particular  submission for the duration of the election.
+On election finalization, the next index is  reset to 0.

+   We can't just use `SignedSubmissionIndices.len()`, because that's a bounded set; past its  capacity, it will simply saturate.
+We can't just iterate over `SignedSubmissionsMap`,  because iteration is slow.
+Instead, we store the value here.

+### signedSubmissionsMap(`u32`): `SignedSubmissionOf`
+- **interface**: `api.query.electionProviderMultiPhase.signedSubmissionsMap`
+- **summary**:    Unchecked, signed solutions.

+   Together with `SubmissionIndices`, this stores a bounded set of `SignedSubmissions` while  allowing us to keep only a single one in memory at a time.

+   Twox note: the key of the map is an auto-incrementing index which users cannot inspect or  affect; we shouldn't need a cryptographically secure hasher.

 ### snapshot(): `Option<RoundSnapshot>`
 - **interface**: `api.query.electionProviderMultiPhase.snapshot`